aquabu/remy/README.md

 `rake remy:server:create[foobar.sharespost.com,4]`

-See the [here](http://obn.me/2011/04/rackspace-cloud-images-and-flavors-id/) for a list of Rackspace flavor IDs and image IDs (they might differ for other cloud providers).
+[See here](http://obn.me/2011/04/rackspace-cloud-images-and-flavors-id/) for a list of Rackspace flavor IDs and image IDs (they might differ for other cloud providers).

 ### Bootstrap your new cloud server to run Remy and chef-solo